GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 The Plain Language Action and Information Network (PLAIN) Community of Practice (PL-COP) is an inter-agency group of plain language practitioners from many different federal government agencies and specialties who support the use of clear communication in government writing.

-PL-COP is administered by theÂ [Plain Language Action and Information Network (PLAIN)](http://www.plainlanguage.gov/).
+PL-COP is administered by the [Plain Language Action and Information Network (PLAIN)](http://www.plainlanguage.gov/).